French nobility: Heraldry

 However, all noble families did have a registered coat of arms.
 The ring was traditionally worn by Frenchmen on the ring finger of their left hand, contrary to usage in most other European countries (where it is worn on the little finger of either the right or left hand, depending on the country); French women, however, wore it on their left little finger.
-Daughters sometimes wore the signet ring of their mother if the father lacks a coat of arms, but a son would not.
+Daughters sometimes wore the signet ring of their mother if the father lacked a coat of arms, but a son would not.
 Originally, its purpose was practical and was worn by nobles and officials in the Middle Ages to press down and seal the hot wax with their coat of arms for identification on official letters, but this function became degraded over time as more non-nobles wore them for perceived status.